Terminator-Canaries/tainty-thing/README.md

 `backtrack.py`

 A proof of concept that our snapshotting works, and that snapshots contain enough critical information to execute like normal from a saved snapshot.

+#### Analysis

+`analyze.py`